sourabh0902/Quantum-Hunts/README.md

 OR

-Download the whole file (everything) and run it in VS Code.
+Pull the Repository in your Computer and run.

 =====Challenges=====